JaviMaligno/bachatapp/project_summary.md

 - **[Date of Edit]**: Added content for the 2010s-2020s period in Bachata history, including the rise of digital platforms, new styles (Sensual, Moderna, Fusion), global recognition (UNESCO, Romeo Santos' tour), the impact of TikTok, the Dominican vs. global scene dynamic, the remix debate, key dancers, and a style glossary.
 - **[Date of Edit]**: Added detail about Tony Lara coining the term "Sensual Bachata" in the 2010-2020 history lesson.
 - **[Date of Edit]**: Added Spotify remix examples to the history-10-20 lesson.
+- **[Date of Edit]**: Expanded and restructured the Fusion Styles section in the `history-10-20` lesson to include Bachazouk, Bachatango, Urban Fusion, Flamenco Fusion, Reggaetona, and Kizata examples under a general heading.
+- **[Date of Edit]**: Created the quiz file `src/data/quizzes/history-10-20-quiz.ts` covering the 2010s-2020s history lesson.

 ## Frontend